 Check References: some practical advice

 Here are some basic steps you can take, Checking References is just the first step.
 Due diligence is defined as a reasonable person taking all the steps to satisfy all requirements before buying or selling something.
 So I would also recommend doing the following:

-Do they have a registered business?
-Obtaining a basic state business license is pretty simple, quick and cheap to get.
+- Do they have a registered business?
+Obtaining a basic state business license is pretty easy, quick, and cheap to do.
+No license = no way!